Appleple47/To-Do-List/README.md

 ## Future Plans
 ・Make it so that your own list is saved even after re-entering the site\
 ・Decorate the webpage\
-・Add "Completed Tasks" section where users can review what they have accomplished.\
+・Add "Completed Tasks" section where users can review what they have accomplished\
+・Improve UIof the website\
   etc.

 ## Completed Tasks